grantjenks/python-wordsegment/docs/api.rst

     Return a list of words that is the best segmenation of `text`.

-.. py:data:: unigram_counts
+.. py:data:: UNIGRAMS
    :module: wordsegment

     Mapping of (unigram, count) pairs.
     Loaded from the file 'wordsegment_data/unigrams.txt'.

-.. py:data:: bigram_counts
+.. py:data:: BIGRAMS
    :module: wordsegment

     Mapping of (bigram, count) pairs.